great-expectations/great_expectations/docs/contributing/setting_up_your_dev_environment.rst

 **6. Install dependencies from requirements-dev.txt**

     * ``pip install -r requirements-dev.txt``
+    *  Macbook users will be able to pip / pip3 install from within conda, yet Windows users utilizing a conda environment will need to individually install all files within ``requirements-dev.txt``
     *  This will ensure that sure you have the right libraries installed in your python environment.

       * Note that you can also substitute ``requirements-dev-test.txt`` to only install requirements required for testing all backends, and ``requirements-dev-spark.txt`` or ``requirements-dev-sqlalchemy.txt`` if you would like to add support for spark or sqlalchemy tests, respectively.
 For some database backends, such as MSSQL additional driver installation may required in your environment; see below for more information.